 Yersiniosis is a disease caused by bacteria called Yersinia.
 Three different species of Yersinia can cause illness in humans.
 Y. pestis causes plague and is described in the plague fact sheet.
 Y. enterocolitica and Y. pseudotuberculosis both cause gastrointestinal illness, as described below.

 Who gets yersiniosis?

-By drinking contaminated unpasteurized milk or untreated water.
+- By drinking contaminated unpasteurized milk or untreated water.

-What are the signs and symptoms of yersiniosis?
+What are the symptoms of yersiniosis?